superdweebie/documentation/index.rst

 The technologies glued together are:

-* `twitter bootstrap <http://twitter.github.com/bootstrap/>`_ client side look and feel
 * `dojo <http://dojotoolkit.org/>`_ client side javascript framework
 * `zendframework2 <http://framework.zend.com/>`_ server side php framework
 * `doctrineMongoODM <http://docs.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/index.html>`_ php object to document mapper for mongoDB

-Sds does not do every aspect of integration between these libraries.
-Where possible, Sds leverages existing integrations, such as `dojo-bootstrap <https://github.com/xsokev/Dojo-Bootstrap/>`_ and `DoctrineMongoODMModule <https://github.com/doctrine/DoctrineMongoODMModule>`_.

 All Sds libraries support `composer <http://getcomposer.org/>`_ for **installation**, and that is the recommended instalation method.
 For specific instructions, see the docs of individual libraries.